 Library database instructions.
 I have arranged with Walter Giesbrecht of Scott Library (walterg@yorku.ca) to offer a basic instruction session to students in this seminar.
-The instruction will cover: (a) the World Bank's World Development Indicators and (b) Global Insight.
+The instruction will cover: (a) the World Bank's World Development Indicators, (b) Global Insight and (c) Global Financial Data.
 Two identical sessions will be given early in the term.
 You are required to attend one of them:

-- Session I: Wed, September 14, 2011, 19:00-20:00, Scott Library, Instruction Room 531. - Session II: Mon, September 19, 2011, 19:00-20:00, Scott Library, Instruction Room 531
+- Session I: Wed, September 18, 2013, 17:00-18:30, Scott Library, Instruction Room 531. - Session II: Tue, September 24, 2012, 17:00-18:30, Scott Library, Instruction Room 531

 The session will help you get started with the first assignment.
 The librarians are also very helpful beyond the seminar.
 Don't be shy to seek help - with the databases as well as with other questions.
-The library resource page for this course will be posted in early September 2011.
+The library resource page for this course could be found here: http://researchguides.library.yorku.ca/nitzan